 - What happens if I fight the case, and how long will it take?

 - How long did I lose my license for?

-- What will happen if I work out a deal rather then going to trial?
+- What will happen if I work out a deal rather than going to trial?

-- How long will this stay on my record?
+- How long will a CWOF for OUI stay on my record?

 - What is the difference between a Continuance without a Finding and a Guilty?

-- How would an OUI conviction affect me other then the criminal penalties and the license loss?
+- How would an OUI conviction affect me other than the criminal penalties and the license loss?